Monte-Carlo Simulation: Blackjack

 - Other results to demonstrate extensions you undertook.
 If you tried different player strategies, for example, show how those affected the overall simulation results.

 - A brief conclusion and description of what you learned.

-Make your writeup for the project a wiki page in your personal space.
-If you have questions about making a wiki page, stop by my office or ask in lab.
+Make your report for the project a wiki page in your personal space.
+If you have questions about making a wiki page, stop by a professor's office or ask in lab.

 Once you have written up your assignment, give the page the label:

 You can give any wiki page a label using the label field at the bottom of the page.
 The label is different from the title.

 Do not put code on your writeup page or anywhere it can be publicly accessed.
 To hand in code, put it in your folder on the Courses fileserver.
 Create a directory for each project inside the private folder inside your username folder.
 Please use a naming convention like project01 for your project folders.